 Shop ‘til you drop: Woodfield Mall is ground zero for the Northwest and where office has traditionally located—easy access to the Higgins four-way interchange is key.
 It’s a tale of two extremes around the mall, with both the oldest product in the market and the best of Class A, leading to a diverse group of tenants and a range of rental rates.

 Prediction: Near-tem, the Northwest will outperform.
-We’ve completed 60,000 square feet of new leases at Two Century Centre in the past four months and are tracking considerable activity at Zurich’s former headquarters, Schaumburg Towers.
+We’ve completed 60,000 square feet of new leases at Two Century Centre in the past few months and are tracking considerable activity at Zurich’s former headquarters, Schaumburg Towers.

 North (Cook County)